This vegan twist on korokke (Japanese croquettes) is hearty and satisfying, packed with plant-based protein, and made healthier in the air fryer!

 - Flax Egg ⟶ Binds the potato/bean mixture together.

 - SUB: ground chia seeds instead of ground flax

 - Veggies ⟶ These add texture and flavor but feel free to play around with what you have.

 - my favorites to use are onions, carrots, green onion, and shiitake

-- Vegan Cheese ⟶ technically optional, but it enhances the creamy, hearty profile of the korokke and is highly recommended
+- Vegan Cheese ⟶ Technically optional, but it makes the korokke more creamy and hearty so is highly recommended.

 To coat the korokke and make it nice and crispy, you’ll need: